Clemapfel/crisp/docs/hardware_acceleration/textures.md

 ![](.resources/texture_window.png)<br>

-As expected, rendering the texture we see that it identical to our now familiar image of a bird.
+As expected, rendering the texture we see that it is identical to our now familiar image of a bird.

 When creating the texture, we need to make sure that it has the same number of planes as the original image, otherwise a static assertion is raised.
 We now want to create a 1-plane texture using the grayscale version of our image of a bird: